Loading...

 Regulatory Board

-Painting contractor licenses in Arizona must be renewed biennial.
+Painting contractor licenses in Arizona must be renewed biennial (2-year license).
 Ensure all insurance and bonding requirements remain current between renewal periods.
 EPA RRP certification must be renewed every 5 years.

-Arizona requires Specialty Contractor License (C-4R Painting & Decorating Residential / C-4 Commercial) for painting contractors.
+Arizona requires Specialty Contractor License (C-34 Painting and Wall Covering) for painting contractors.

 EPA Lead Renovation, Repair, and Painting (RRP) Rule certification is required for work on pre-1978 homes that disturbs lead-based paint.
 This is a federal requirement that applies in all states.